 - What to include

-- When & Where do I need one?
+- When & where do I need one?

-- How Long should it be?
+- How long should my statement be?

-- The elevator pitch
+- The “elevator pitch”

-- Artist Statement formats
+- Artist statement formats

 - Writing style

 This video provides concrete, practical tips for how to write an artist statement.
 Writing an artist statement can be tough; being asked to verbally articulate ideas that we are used to expressing with visual media is challenging.
 Topics covered include critical components of an artist statement, how to write succinctly, as well as options for adapting a specific voice.
 Different versions of your artist statement are discussed as well: a short version for your artist website, a 1 paragraph version for artist grants, and more detailed, in depth proposals that can be used for artist grant applications.
-Discussion led by Art Prof Clara Lieu
+Discussion led by Art Prof Clara Lieu.

 - What is an artist statement, where do I need one?

 - How do we talk about our work?

-- Types of artist statements
+- Types of artist statements.

-- Statements for art school applications
+- Statements for art school applications.

-- Single sentence statement
+- Single sentence statement.

-- Short paragraph statement
+- Short paragraph statement.

 - Should a statement be written in third person or first person?

-- Moderate length statement
+- Moderate length statement.

 What to include